gardener-attic/dnslb-controller-manager/README.md

 For every provider type multiple provider (with different credentials) may be configured by deploying the appropriate `DNSProvider` resources.

+Additional provider types can be added by go plugins (see below).
+Plugins are enabled by specifying the `--plugin-dir` option.

 ### AWS Route53

 The AWS Route53 provider type is selected by using the type name `aws`.